 |Not suitable for large workloads because of in memory processing||Suitable for large workloads and long running transformations.|

-Presto supports complex queries, joins, windows and aggregations.
+The solution supports complex queries and aggregations, along with intricate joins and windows.
 Presto executes queries in memory without transferring the data from its actual source thus contributing to faster execution by avoiding unnecessary I/O.

-Login to your AWS account using your AWS credentials and from the services tab, select Athena under the Analytics section that will take you to Athena console.
+Login to your AWS account using your AWS credentials and from the services tab, select Athena under the Analytics section that will take you to the Athena console.

 After you click on the link, this setting window will appear where you have to provide the S3 bucket location in, which you want to store your query results, also you can choose to encrypt query results.
-I have created a bucket named “Athena-query-res” and a folder named “Athena” under that bucket to save my query results.
-Click on Save to continue.
+A bucket titled “Athena-query-res” is created.
+Under it, I also created a folder named “Athena”.
+Query results can be saved.
+Click Save.

-I have uploaded employee.txt, which contains the above data (name, designation and age) to my S3 bucket for analysis.
+I have uploaded employee.txt, which contains the above data (name, designation, and age) to my S3 bucket for analysis.
 We will create a table on top of this data using Athena editor.

 Since my data & schema are in place, now I can fire any query on top of that data to perform some analytics using either SQL or HQL.
 In the above example, I fired a query to find out all employees whose designation is the manager.
 Similarly, you can perform aggregation, joins, window operations on top of this data.